spencerwhyte/SimpleNMR/README.md

 Transmit/Receive Board
 ----------

-There is a board which controls the polarization, transmission amplification, and receiver amplification.
-Designs for this board can be found TODO.
+There is a board which controls the polarization, transmission amplification, and receiver amplification. kicad designs for this board can be found in the RelayBoard folder.

 To elaborate on the simple process described above, here is what actually happens.